 After expanding the site’s focus, I decided that to ‘Eat’ Rio was a pretty good metaphor for embracing and consuming all that is good about this diverse and fascinating city.
 Also, I had already paid for the domain name…

-If you’re preparing for a visit (or if you’ve just moved here) I’ve got ideas for Things to do in Rio, an ever-growing list of what I consider to be the best restaurants in Rio and safety tips.
+If you’re preparing for a visit (or if you’ve just moved here) I’ve got suggestions for Things to do in Rio, an ever-growing list of what I consider to be the best restaurants in Rio and safety tips.
 For people learning Brazilian Portuguese, there are regular discussions and insights into the workings and idiosyncrasies of this rich and challenging language.
-If you’re coming for Carnival, there’s plenty of advice for you too!
+If you’re coming for Carnival, there’s plenty of advice for you too.

-For those of you who have fallen in love with the Cidade Maravilhosa but can’t be here in person, I write about the everyday aspects of life in Rio – the people I meet, the stories I hear, the street art and street food, the transport system, the World Cup and Olympic Games preparations, you name it.
+For those of you who have fallen in love with the Cidade Maravilhosa but can’t be here in person right now, I write about the everyday aspects of life in Rio – the people I meet, the stories I hear, the street art and street food, the transport system, you name it.
 All served up with generous helpings of photography, video and discussion (you should also check out Eat Rio on Instagram – you’ll find lots of up-to-date shots of what’s happening in Rio right now).

 The Gringo View

 Back in 2009, I left my life in London and set off for an adventure in Latin America.
-There were thrills, spills and a rather magnificent ending in which I found myself getting married and settling permanently in Rio de Janeiro.
+There were thrills, spills, and a rather magnificent ending in which I found myself getting married and settling permanently in Rio de Janeiro.
 As the travelling adventure finished, a new and even more challenging adventure began – building a new life in Brazil.

 If you want to contact me, please use the Contact form.
 Thanks!